Assassination of Anna Politkovskaya: Retrial

 On 25 June 2009, the Supreme Court overturned the not guilty verdicts and ordered a retrial for three men on charges related to her murder.

 In December 2012 former police officer Dmitry Pavliutchenkov was found guilty and sentenced to 11 years in prison for the murder in a special bargain deal for providing evidence against those who ordered the killing.
 He did not actually name any person(s) who hired him to commit the murder, prompting Politkovskaya's family to call for a longer sentence.

 In June 2014 five men were sentenced to prison for the murder, two of them receiving life sentences.

+On 14 November 2023, it was reported that Sergei Khadzhikurbanov, one of five people jailed for Politkovskaya's death, received a presidential pardon after accepting and finishing a contract to fight in Ukraine as part of Russia's invasion.
+However, his lawyer said that he was still in Ukraine, having signed another contract to fight there as a volunteer.